Are your students getting bored of the same old math lesson day after day? It’s time to bring some graphing activities into their lives!

 - Subject (math, reading, science…)

-Easy Ways to Incorporate Graphing All Year:
+Other Easy Ways to Incorporate Graphing Activities All Year:

 Graph pre and post-assessment scores

-If you use my Guided Math curriculums (Grades 1-5), you can use the student graphs to easily graph their pre and post-assessment scores.
 It’s important to make sure your students understand what the purpose of a pre-assessment is so they do not get upset with themselves if they get a low score.
-Put emphasis on post-assessment scores.

 Graph fluency